Sorry, you need to enable JavaScript to visit this website.

 Project grants to youth organisations, local level

-Of the total sum of 24 million euros (SEK 280 million) deposited for grants to youth organisations in 2024, the Government earmarked 1.5 million euros (SEK 18 million) in grants to local youth projects.
+Of the total 24 million euros (SEK 280 million) allocated for grants to youth organisations in 2024, the Government earmarked 1.5 million euros (SEK 18 million) in grants to local youth projects.
 Only non-profit child and youth organisations can apply for these grants.
 The planned project may last for a maximum period of 12 months.
-There is a possibility for support for an extended period if the application is renewed, for a maximum period of three years.
+Support may be extended, upon renewal, for up to three years.

 The applying organisations must be democratically structured and follow the ideals of democracy.
 The grant may not be used for regular activities or administrative costs of the organisation.
-20 organisations were awarded grants in 2024 (MUCFs Annual Report 2023).
+20 organisations were awarded grants in 2024 (MUCFs Annual Report 2024).
+Several projects aimed at providning cultural activities and several at offering meeting places for youth.

 Swedish Inheritance Fund

-In 2023, 67 million euros (SEK 762 million) were distributed in project grants.
-About 18 million euros (SEK 203 million) for projects with target group children and 30 million euros (SEK 340 million) for projects targeting youth.
-Projects targeting persons with disabilities were allocated about 14 million euros (SEK 160 million).
-Projects aimed at persons with disabilities refer to projects where the main focus is on persons over 25 years of age or projects not focusing on a specific age group (Annual Report 2023).
+In 2024, 87 million euros (SEK 956 million) were distributed in project grants.
+About 25 million euros (SEK 274 million) for projects with target group children and 35 million euros (SEK 380 million) for projects targeting youth.
+Projects targeting persons with disabilities were allocated about 18 million euros (SEK 203 million).
+In this category, the main focus is on persons over 25 or on projects not tied to a specific age group (Annual Report 2024).

 Initiatives to increase the diversity of participants

-The Government has commissioned the Swedish National Board for Youth Affairs (now the Swedish Agency for Youth and Civil Society, MUCF), during four years starting 2010, to distribute specific grants for outreach activities (engagemangsguider).
-The target group was both youth organisations and other civil society organisations, and the aim was to reach groups with low participation levels, especially young people and women in poor neighbourhoods.
+The Government commissioned MUCF (then the Swedish National Board for Youth Affairs) from 2010 to 2013, to distribute specific grants for outreach activities (engagemangsguider).
+The target group was both youth organisations and other civil society organisations, aiming to reach groups with low participation, particularly young people and women in disadvantaged areas.

-A total of 65 projects received grants between 2010 and 2013, summing up to 40 million Swedish kronor (4,2 million euros).
-Both local clubs and national organisations have been active.
+A total of 65 projects received grants between 2010 and 2013, amounting to 40 million SEK (4.2 million euros).
+Both local clubs and national organisations participated.
 Sports activity was the most popular theme for the outreach activities.
 Towards the end of that period, the projects were more tightly focused on newly arrived immigrants and unaccompanied youth as a target group.
+The grant has ceased.

 In 2024 the Government started a public grant, Increased Engagement in Civil Society.
-The grant should be distributed to initiatives which through developing competence, resources and tools within the organisation;
+This grant supports initiatives that develop competence, resources and tools within organisations in order to:

 • reaches new target groups or